What We Do

 Opportunity for Involvement

-The WTCC involves the local business Members and holds regular Board and Committee meetings to assess the needs of the business community and create programs, events, and initiatives with the direction of the local business owners.
-All chamber programs are initiated and steered by local business representative volunteers.
+The WTCC involves the local business members and holds regular Board and Committee meetings to assess the needs of the business community and create programs, events, stance letters, and initiatives with the direction of the local business community.
+All Chamber programs are initiated and steered by local business representative volunteers.

 Networking & Educational Opportunities

-The WTCC releases two monthly newsletters: the "What's Happening in West Town" newsletter is a promotional summary of neighborhood happenings and business events, and the other newsletter is informational strictly for Chamber Members announcing meetings and Chamber programs.
+The WTCC releases two monthly newsletters: the "What's Happening in West Town" newsletter is a promotional summary of neighborhood happenings and business events, and the other newsletter is for Chamber Members announcing Chamber meetings and programs.

 Social Media, Marketing, and Public Relations